-Pillar 1 operational risk is calculated as per the standard formula with the immaterial exception that technical provisions and earned premiums on health business are combined with those for life business for the calculations.
+Pillar 1 operational risk is calculated as per the standard formula and is based on gross non-linked liabilities and net administration expenses for unit-linked business.
+The immaterial technical provisions and earned premiums on health business are combined with those for life business.

-The Pillar 1 capital requirement for operational risk is £31 million.
+The Pillar 1 capital requirement for operational risk is £32 million.